mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 **Style:** For a player who wants to play a military aggressive style, but without the need to be quite as aggressive as Letnev since you've got good technology and strong Dreadnoughts.

+>Homeworlds: [0.0.0] (5/0)
+>
+>Starting Units: 1 dreadnought; 1 carrier; 3 fighters; 5 infantry; 1 space dock; 1 pds
+>
+>Starting Tech: neural motivator; plasma scoring
+>
+>Commodities: 2
+>
+>Promissory Note: Cybernetic Enhancements - At the start of your turn - Remove 1 token from the L1Z1X player's strategy pool and return it to his reinforcements.
+Then, place 1 command token from your reinforcements in your strategy pool.
+Then, return This card to the L1Z1X player.
+>
+>Abilities
+>
+>Assimilate: When you gain control of a planet, replace each PDS ans space dock that is on that planet with a matching unit from your reinforcements.
+>
+>Harrow: After each round of ground combat, your ships in the active system may use there bombardment ability against your opponents ground forces on the planet.
+>
+>Special units

+>[0.0.1] (flagship): co 8/cm 5(x2)/m 1/ca 5; sustain damage; During a space combat, all hits produced by this ship and by your dreadnoughts in this system must be assigned to non-fighter ships, if able.
+>
+>Super-Dreadnought I (dreadnought): co 4/cm 5/m 1/ca 2; sustain damage; bombardment 5
+>
+>Race tech
+>
+>Super-Dreadnought II (upgrade; req.
+BBY): co 4/cm 4/m 2/ca 2; sustain damage; bombardment 5
+>
+>Inheritance Systems (yellow; req.
+YY): You may exhaust this card and spend 2 resources when you research a technology; ignore all of that technology's prerequisites.

 ![The Mentak Coalition]({{ site.baseurl }}/images/races/Mentak.jpg "The Mentak Coalition")